Hospital Negligence Can Have Deadly Result In Low Rated Hospitals

 Typically, a lower rated hospital will have 45 more deaths than a more highly rated hospital for every 1,000 instances of a patient developing a surgery-related complication.
 Additionally, a nationwide study conducted by the CDC found that over 600,000 patients suffered from almost 722,000 hospital-related infections in 2011 alone.
 Of those, 75,000 patients succumbed to those hospital infections.

 While most hope to be well taken care of in a hospital, that is sadly not always the case.
-Hospital negligence can manifest itself in many different ways, from hospital-related infections and complications to the death of a patient.
-Texas patients who have been injured due to the negligence of a hospital may face a longer recovery, extended pain and suffering and even additional medical bills.
+Hospital negligence can manifest itself in many different ways, as stated by a law firm focusing on medical errors in Houston Texas, it can manifest from hospital-related infections and complications to the death of a patient.
+Texas patients who have been injured due to the negligence of a hospital may face a longer recovery, extended pain, and suffering, and even additional medical bills.
 In some instances, a successfully litigated medical malpractice case can prove to be an essential tool for some patients’ recovery.
 While financial compensation cannot undo any physical harm caused, it can help a suffering patient to abate any related medical bills and can even provide a sense of justice and relief to the victim.

 Source: kgwn.tv, “Is your hospital failing?”, March 27, 2014

 Our attorneys have extensive experience examining, preparing, and presenting complicated medical evidence for all types of healthcare related injuries.
 We have helped clients all across the nation recover compensation for mistakes made by physicians, hospital staff, nurses, medical facilities, and pharmacists.